asthavj/EQUINOX-The-Beginners/README.md

 ## How we built it
 This **web application** has been programmed using python language.
-Different python libraries have been used such as Tkinter Tkinter is used to give user friendly interface for data entry and retrieval in student result management, PIL (Python Imaging Library) a powerful python image processing library to process and manipulate images.Here PIL is used for generating charts and graph to represent student performance data,and Split library in SQL.
+Different python libraries have been used such as Tkinter Tkinter is used to give user friendly interface for data entry and retrieval in student result management, PIL (Python Imaging Library) a powerful python image processing library to process and manipulate images.Here PIL is used for generating charts and graph to represent student performance data,and  sqlite3 is a python library that provides a lightweight disk-based database that doesn't require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language..

 ## Feature List
 1. **Create, Display, Update and Delete** student records.